-History of Educational Ideas

-An examination of the social, cultural, and ideological forces that have affected ideas about education and their relationship to contemporary educational practices.
+History of Educational Ideas 0.5 unit An examination of the social, cultural, and ideological forces that have affected ideas about education and their relationship to contemporary educational practices.
 Various aspects of education such as curriculum design, evaluation, implementation, and research are explored.

-Global Issues and Education I

-An examination and comparison of theoretical perspectives about global education.
+Global Issues and Education I 0.5 unit An examination and comparison of theoretical perspectives about global education.
 Relevant principles, themes, concepts and/or values inherent in a global perspective will be considered.

-Global Issues and Education II

-Prerequisite: GCRD 6320 or permission of the instructor An identification and critique of global education initiatives.
+Global Issues and Education II 0.5 unit Prerequisite: GCRD 6320 or permission of the instructor An identification and critique of global education initiatives.
 Students will engage in an exploration of the underlying ideologies and paradigms that inform various global education theories/perspectives and will examine and apply global education pedagogy and practice.